FalseArt/remembrance/src/site/notes/Expectations.md

 ## Accommodations

-Once more, the setting is fairly grim and dark.
+The setting is fairly grim and dark.
 Corruption awaits in every corner, and the world is not a pleasant one to be in.
 The setting also features more sensitive and mature themes that not everyone may be comfortable with.
-If you are not comfortable with the various themes then it is recommended to
+If you are not comfortable with the various themes then it is not recommended to join the server.

 Uncomfortable aspects that may come up: